|

 That is a policy decision for each library.
 Some libraries allow requests on their own DVDs and videos.
 Some do not.
 Ask your library for their policy.
 For a list of the request policy for each Minuteman Library click here.

-I live in one town but I usually use the library in another town.
-May I reserve feature films in the town that I usually visit?
+I live in one town but I usually use the library in another town and set them as my pick-up location.
+Can I be treated a local patron and reserve feature films in the library that I usually visit?

-The reserve system is keyed to your place of residence.
+Your borrowing privileges are based on your place of residence or college affiliation.
 If the town where you live allows you to place holds on feature films that they own, you will be able to do so.
 If the town you frequent allows holds but you are not a resident there, you will not be able to place holds on those films via the online catalog.
 For a list of the request policy for each Minuteman Library click here.

 |